sdkbox-doc/en/src/soomlagrow/v2-lua/usage.md

 }
 ```

-### Initialize GROW
+### Initialize SOOMLA Grow
 Modify your Lua code to `init()` the plugin.
 This can be done anyplace, however it must be done before trying to use the plugin's features.
 ```lua
 sdkbox.PluginSoomlaGrow:init()
 ```

-### Using GROW's Insights module
+### Using SOOMLA Grow's Insights module
 After initialization you can begin to use GROW's Insights functionality.
 Use `refreshInsight`, 'getUserInsightInfo' wherever you want from your code:
 ```lua
 sdkbox.PluginSoomlaGrow:refreshInsight()
 sdkbox.PluginSoomlaGrow:getUserInsightInfo()
 ```

-### Catch GROW events (optional)
+### Catch SOOMLA Grow events (optional)
-This allows you to catch the `GROW` events so that you can perform operations based upon responses.
+This allows you to catch the `SOOMLA Grow` events so that you can perform operations based upon responses.
 A simple example might look like this:
 ```lua
 sdkbox.PluginSoomlaGrow:setListener(function(data)
 			if "onHighWayInitialized" == data.event then